Skip to content

 The big takeaway here is…

-And if you're mouthing 'ughh easier said than done', do us both a favor and stop reading.
+And if you're thinking "ughh easier said than done," do us both a favor and stop reading.
 I can't help you if you don't even believe change is possible.

-If you want to break out of a negative spiral, you need to be open to the idea that you’re in control of what you believe.
+Look, if you want to break out of a negative spiral, you need to be open to the idea that you're in control of what you believe.
+Not completely in control - life happens - but way more in control than most people think.

 (Part of the reason I write Coached is to give you practical ways to improve each part of your career.
 Once you see these things *can* be improved, you'll believe it’s possible, take action, get results, which will then reinforce the belief that you can make progress.)

-Let’s say you just can’t shake your beliefs.
-You can’t get inspired.
-Then what do you do?
+Let's say you just can't shake your beliefs.
+You can't get inspired.
+Then what?

-Change your “actions” by playing a “game within a game”.
+Simple: Change your "actions" by playing a "game within a game."

 For example: